EdenTree Sustainable European Equity Fund

 Objectives:

-The Fund’s aim is to achieve long-term capital growth over five years or more with an income through a diversified portfolio of European (ex-UK) companies.
-The EdenTree European Equity Fund aims to invest at least 80% in European (ex-UK) companies by investing in companies which make a positive contribution to society and the environment through sustainable and socially responsible practices.
+Financial Objective: The Fund aims to achieve long-term capital growth over five years or more with an income through a diversified portfolio of European (ex-UK) companies.

 Sustainable, Responsible